Project Twenty1: October 20-November 10, 2019

 Think you can make a great short in 21 Days?
 We do, too.

 Project Twenty1 challenges you to create an original short video, animation, or VR project in 21 Days.
-All projects must contain a secret element, chosen by this year’s host, Felicia Day (The Guild, MST3K).
+All projects must contain a secret element, Passage, chosen by this year’s host, Felicia Day (The Guild, MST3K).
 Participants from all over the world are invited to join.
 Project Twenty1 provides the motivation, deadline, and access to working entertainment industry judges, as well as unconventional screening opportunities.
 You just have to provide the short.